Bike trainers have evolved over the years…

 Factor: Pairing Sensors

 You may also want to pair your sensors up to your bike trainer.
 As you know, tracking and recording performance metrics is important to the long-term success of any athlete.
-Whether it’s your speed, cadence, or both, you’ll want to have plenty of ways to track your progress as you train.
+Whether it’s your speed, cadence, the CLIMB or the HEADWIND Smart Fan, you’ll want to have plenty of ways to track your progress as you train.

 As we painfully admit, riding indoors for long periods of time can get monotonous.
 That’s why many riders have turned to smart trainers like the KICKR for the ability to incorporate the excitement of Zwift and other apps into their training.
 It’s not always easy (or possible) to connect and ride with friends in the real world, so having an online social community to ride alongside is a welcome option.
 And, for many, the social capabilities of the smart trainer is their sole motivation to continue to train indoors.
 Make sure that your trainer is fun to use as you’ll probably be on it a lot!